 - Salt and pepper (optional)

-Simply take 3 medium zucchini’s and cut off the ends with the stem and then slice them lengthwise so you end up with 6 halves.
+Take 3 medium zucchini’s and cut off the ends with the stem and then slice them lengthwise so you end up with 6 halves.
+This is similar to my zucchini pizza boats recipe, but instead we hollow these out.

-Then chop up 3/4 cup of onion and 3/4 cup tomato and a chopped clove of garlic.
-Add it to the bowl of chopped zucchini.
+Then chop up 3/4 cup of onion, and 3/4 cup of fresh tomato.
+Add in a diced clove of garlic.
+Add it to the bowl of chopped zucchini that we set aside earlier.

 You can also add the salt and pepper if you want, but frankly it is not even needed at all.

-Then you transfer the mixture from the saute pan back to a bowl and add in 1/2 cup of breadcrumbs and 1/2 cup of cheese and basil (not pictured).
+Then you transfer the mixture from the saute pan back to a bowl and add in 1/2 cup of breadcrumbs and 1/2 cup of cheese and 1/4 tbsp basil (not pictured).

-Fill each of the zucchini shown below, brush or drizzle on a little olive oil on top and bake in an oven proof pan for 40-50 minutes at 375F.
+Fill each of the zucchini boats as shown below.
+Brush or drizzle on a little olive oil over top and bake in an oven proof pan for 40-50 minutes at 375F.

-My version of stuffed zucchini uses only basil.
-However, you can add a mixture of herbs such as oregano and parsley too if you want.
-I like the simplicity of the fresh basil with the tomatoes and zucchini but that’s also personal preference.
+My vegetarian stuffed zucchini recipe uses only basil.
+However, you can add a mixture of Italian herbs such as oregano and parsley too if you want.
+I like the simplicity of the fresh basil with the tomatoes and zucchini but that’s also a personal preference.

 One tip, make sure to add some basil on top when serving, along with a sprinkling of cheese.

-Yes, you can add meat like ground beef sausage to this recipe if you wanted to.
-If you do, I would cook the meat along with the onions until the meat is fully cooked, then proceed with the rest of the recipe.
+No you don’t.
+Although this recipe is for vegetarians, many recipes simply add meat like ground beef or sausage.
+If you do, use only pre-cooked meat, or cook it along with the onions until it’s fully cooked; then proceed with the rest of the recipe.

 While for my stuffed cubanelle peppers recipe I stuff them raw and let everything cook together in the oven, I DO NOT recommend that with this recipe.
 Precook the meat in the saute pan first then stuff the zucchini and bake.